Enregistré comme favori 252 fois

-We are a dad & daughter (14) with a loving, crazy Airedale Terrier (that enjoys guests), living on a 50 acre mountain top with distant 360 degree views of both the Green & White Mountains.
-From sunrise to sunset we are enjoying ourselves and loving the land, with tons of hiking/biking trails, and a nearby connection to a 25 mile network.
+We are a dad & daughter (15) with a loving, crazy Airedale, living on a 50 acre pinnacle with distant 360 degree views of both the Green & White Mountains.
+From sunrise to sunset we are enjoying ourselves and loving the land, with 25 miles of adjoining hiking/biking trails.
 There's generally a refreshing breeze here, but when it gets too warm we head down to our stream & spring fed pond, which is a piece of heaven -- deep and cool.
-Our whole mountain is magical, with strong meridians, and located in a very artsy & progressive part of southern Vermont.
+Our whole mountain is magical, with strong meridians, and located in a very artsy & forward thinking part of southern Vermont.

-And yes, there's a lot involved in being good land stewards (even though we are not a commercial farm), so we have many diverse projects, and you might assist in managing our generous garden, making meals, clearing brush, nurturing the flower beds, putting up firewood, doing arts & music with Luna, or building saunas and other structures, for a few hours most days.
+And yes, there's a lot involved in being good land stewards (even though we're not a commercial farm), so we have many diverse projects, and you might assist in managing our extensive no-till, permaculture garden (or helping expand it, and our season), making meals, clearing brush, nurturing the flower beds, cutting or putting up firewood, doing arts & music with Luna, or building a steam hut and other structures, for a few hours most days.
 If you have a penchant for organizing, or have a talent for on-line sales, our most recent mission is getting rid of "stuff", and while not complete Luddites, we'd welcome some 21st Century assistance.
-My daughter & I have both been fully vaccinated, and ask that you are too.
-We don't wear masks up here, but we do when engaging in public, and would you to do so as well -- so that we can all stay safe, and be "normal" at home until this pandemic is resolved.
+We're into communal living & learning, and have big plans for the future.
+Our outdoor Kitchen Pavilion is being christened, as is our glamping Tree House.
+My daughter & I have both been fully vaccinated & boosted, and ask that you are too.
+We don't wear masks up here, but we do when engaging in public, and request that you always wear N-95s when out as well -- for the protection of our guests & us.
+That's so we can all stay safe, and be "normal" at home until this pandemic is fully resolved.
+We have a "Covid Code" to fill out, to benefit ALL, and (in this litigious world...) a waiver form.

 Pratique d’une langue